mattboyer/PYaffs/_drafts/hl4.md

 ## Finding the chunk's byte count

 The last piece of information I need to successfully extract file data from my dump is the number of file data bytes in a given chunk.
 I know that my chunks are 2048 bytes in length, so I expect to find that value in mid-file chunks' spares.
 The last chunk in a given file, that is to say with a certain `obj_id`, should have a length field with a value equal to the file's length taken from the object's header modulo 2048.

+	767-mboyer@marylou:~/Hacks/Nam-Phone_G40C/PYaffs [HL4:I±R=]$ printf '%x\n' 2048
+	800

+There's a `0x0008` in both of my GPL spares, starting at spare offset `0x16`.
+The object header's spare has `0xffff` there, which makes sense since the headers don't include any file data.
+I set out to find a file's last data chunk to test that hypothesis.

+self.bytecount = self.little_endian_bits_to_int(176, 16)

 # Conclusion